JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part3.md

 If you want to go further and see if you understood how the game works, here is some elements you can try to add to the game:

--  another tier1 building that cost `proof`  and generate money(called "Computer" if you want to follow closely Derivative Clicker).
+-  another tier1 building that cost `proof`  and generate money(and called "Computer" if you want to follow closely Derivative Clicker).
-- another tier2 building that costs `proof` and generates `Computer` (see the point above)  called "Assembly line".
+- another tier2 building that costs `proof` and generates `Computer` (see the point above)  called "Assembly line"

 ## What's next?

-Next time we will try our hands at implementing a prestige layer :) If you did not remember from the introduction or did not read it, you can go read about what is a prestige layer in the [introduction post]({{< relref "3_Introduction_to_Svelte.md" >}}).
+Next article will be the conclusion on this tutorial, with resources for going further and my opinion on Svelte so far.

 The next part is here: COMING SOON